The Telephone $k$-Multicast Problem: Introduction

 \section{Introduction}

 We study an information spreading problem that captures applications in distributed computing~\cite{g45} and keeping distributed copies of databases synchronized~\cite{demers1987epidemic}.
 A given graph models a synchronous network of processors that exchange information in rounds.
-There are several models describing how information may be exchanged between processors in the graph.
+There are several models that describe how information may be exchanged between processors in the graph.
 In this work, we focus on the classic \emph{Telephone Model}~\cite{Hedetniemi1988GossipSurvey}: during a round, each vertex that knows the message can send the message to at most one of its neighbors.

 In the {\bf Minimum Time Telephone Multicast} (MTM) problem, we are given a network, modeled by a directed or undirected graph $G(V,E)$, a root vertex $r$ that knows a message, and a set $S$ of terminals.
 The message must be transmitted from $r$ to $S$ under the telephone model.
-In every round, there is a set of vertices $K \subseteq V$ that know the message (initially $K = \{r\}$), and the communication in a given round is described by a matching $\{(k_1, v_1), \dots, (k_\ell, v_\ell)\}$ between some pairs of vertices $k_i \in K$ and $v_i \not \in K$ for which $k_iv_i \in E$.
-In the directed setting, edge $k_iv_i$ must be directed from $k_i$ to $v_i$.
-Following this round, all of the matched vertices $\{v_i\}$ are added to $K$.
+In every round, there is a set of vertices $K \subseteq V$ that know the message (initially $K = \{r\}$), and communication in a given round is described by a matching $\{(k_1, v_1), \dots, (k_\ell, v_\ell)\}$ between some pairs of vertices $k_i \in K$ and $v_i \not \in K$ for which $k_iv_i \in E$.
+In the directed setting, the edge $k_iv_i$ must be directed from $k_i$ to $v_i$.
+Following this round, all matched vertices $\{v_i\}$ are added to $K$.
 When $S=V$ this problem is called {\bf The Minimum Time Broadcast} (MTB) problem.

-The best-known approximation ratio for the MTM problem on an undirected graph is $O(\log t/\log\log t)$ \cite{g21}, where $t=|S|$.
-In \cite{EK0}, it is shown that unless $P=NP$, the MTB problem admits no $3-\epsilon$ approximation for any constant $\epsilon$.
+The best known approximation ratio for the MTM problem on an undirected graph is due to Elkin and Kortsarz~\cite{g21}.
+They achieve $O(\log t/\log\log t)$, where $t=|S|$.
+In \cite{EK0}, it is shown that unless $P=NP$, the MTB problem does not admit an approximation $3-\epsilon$ for any constant $\epsilon$.
 For directed graphs, the Minimum Time Broadcast problem admits an $O(\log n)$ approximation \cite{EK0} in an $n$-node graph.
 The same paper shows that unless $P=Quasi(P)$ the problem admits no better than $\Omega(\sqrt{\log n})$ approximation.